 ● An impacted wisdom tooth

 Since some of these conditions can be quite serious, it is important to visit our dental clinic near you as soon as possible when you experience intense and sudden pain in your teeth.
 This is even more important if it is not accompanied by other symptoms such as swelling or redness.

 If our dentist cannot find anything wrong with your mouth after your examination at a dental office near you, they may refer you to a specialist, such as a neurologist, who can screen you for migraines.
 While there is no single test to determine if one is experiencing migraines, it is possible for a neurologist to diagnose migraines by figuring out a pattern of attacks that occur alongside other symptoms.

 The Bottom Line

 A migraine causes intense headaches that may radiate pain down the teeth, mouth, neck, and jaw.
 Migraines can happen once or continuously until they become chronic and are often accompanied by other symptoms such as sensitivity to light and nausea.

 If you are experiencing severe tooth pain, your first step should be to book a comprehensive dental exam with our dentist at Dentus Family Dental to ensure you are not dealing with any dental problems.
-From there, our dentist at dental office near you can guide you to a specialist who can help address your migraine and ensure that you find relief.
+From there, our dentist in St. Albert can guide you to a specialist who can help address your migraine and ensure that you find relief.